 The Bullmastiff is a large dog breed from the “working group” category of purebred dogs.
-Tall and muscular, the males of this breed can weigh as much as 130 lbs, while the females weigh in at 100 – 120 lbs.
-They have a short, smooth, double-layer coat of fur, which can be either fawn, brindle, or red, or a combination of these colors.
-Most notably, the Bullmastiff has a large, square head and blunt snout that can resemble the Boxer dog breed.
+Tall and muscular, the males of this breed can weigh as much as 130 lbs.
+And the females weigh in at 100 – 120 lbs.
+They have a short, smooth, double-layer coat of fur.
+This can be either fawn, brindle, or red, or a combination of these colors.
+Most notably, this breed has a large, square head and blunt snout that can resemble the Boxer dog breed.
 All Bullmastiffs regardless of their fur colors have a standard black “mask” of fur on their faces.
 The life expectancy of this courageous yet docile breed is 7 – 9 years.
-The Bullmastiff should not be confused with its larger cousin, the English Mastiff, which you may recall from the 1993 coming-of-age blockbuster movie, The Sandlot.
+The Bullmastiff should not be confused with its larger cousin, the English Mastiff.
+A famous English Mastiff you might remember starred in the 1993 coming-of-age blockbuster movie, The Sandlot.

 TEMPERAMENT & TRAINABILITY

-Bullmastiffs are exceptional guard dogs, which speaks to their loyal, protective nature towards their human family and their courageous, fearless confidence with strangers.
+Bullmastiffs are exceptional guard dogs.
+This speaks to their loyal, protective nature towards their human family.
+And their courageous, fearless confidence with strangers.
 This should be taken into account during the puppy training and socialization process.
-Owners of Bullmastiffs fall into error when they assume that their sweet-natured and docile giant will behave that way towards everyone.
+Bullmastiff owners fall into error when they assume that their sweet-natured giant will behave that way towards everyone.

 Bullmastiffs regard their families versus unknown people very differently.
-And this instinct of theirs is highly pronounced when their owners do not carefully train their Bullmastiff puppies with behavioral expectations right away.
-When you bring a Bullmastiff home, you’re getting a guard dog, one who will not need to be trained to protect you and your family.
-The training emphasis therefore should be on fostering the dog to proceed with a welcoming, friendly attitude towards new people, unknown children, and animals both domestic and wild.
+And this instinct of theirs is highly pronounced when their owners do not carefully train their Bullmastiff puppies right away.
+When you bring a Bullmastiff home, you’re getting a guard dog first and foremost.
+Bullmastiffs instinctually protect their families and homes.
+Focus puppy training your Bullmastiff to regard new people.
+And to proceed with a welcoming, friendly attitude towards new people, unknown children, and animals both domestic and wild.

 The Bullmastiff is delightfully paradoxical.
 Gentle yet aggressive.
 Docile yet energetic.
-There is the “family” side of this breed’s personality that greatly contrasts its “guard dog” nature, which comes out during times of conflict and confrontation.
-In the same vein, you will quickly notice your Bullmastiff is highly energetic at times, boasting his agility and inexhaustible strength.
-While at other times of leisure around the home, your Bullmastiff will be a relaxed lump of content love, hardly willing to lift his giant head to see which family member just went into the kitchen.
+There is the “family” side of this breed’s personality that greatly contrasts its “guard dog” nature.
+This aggressive side comes out during times of conflict and confrontation.
+In the same vein, you will quickly notice your Bullmastiff is highly energetic at times.
+This breed has agility and inexhaustible strength.
+While hanging out around the home, your Bullmastiff will be docile.
+He’ll hardly lift his giant head to see which family member just went into the kitchen.

-The best way to provide your Bullmastiff with the exercise he needs is to take him out for a 1-hour walking and playing outing per day, and this is in addition to his bathroom trips and walks around the block in the early morning and early evening.
+Your Bullmastiff needs 1-hour of exercise per day.
+This is in addition to his bathroom trips and walks around the block in the early morning and early evening.
 When walking in public areas, your Bullmastiff should remain on his leash.
 Only allow him outside off leash on your own property if your boundary lines are fenced in.
-If your home property does not have a fence, your Bullmastiff will act aggressively towards strange people and animals that walk near or on the property, as he will regard all of the property as his “territory.”
+If your home property does not have a fence, we recommend you install one.
+Bullmastiffs act aggressively towards strange people and animals that walk near or on the property.
+A fence will prevent any mishaps.

 When bringing your Bullmastiff to the dog park, we advise that you proceed with caution.
-Until your Bullmastiff is trained, trustworthy, and unfailingly obedient to you, it’s not advisable to bring him off leash to a dog park.
-Only the owner of a Bullmastiff will know the dog’s exact personality and temperament, and so please use your best judgment when you’re deciding whether or not your Bullmastiff is ready for the dog park.
+Until your Bullmastiff is trained and obedient to you, we don’t recommend letting him off leash at a dog park.
+Only the owner of a Bullmastiff will know the dog’s exact personality and temperament.
+And so please use your best judgment when you’re deciding whether or not your Bullmastiff is ready for the park.

 THE JOYS OF OWNING A BULLMASTIFF

 To conclude this blog, we have to take a moment to rave about the joys you’ll experience owning a Bullmastiff.
 Your Bullmastiff’s unique personality will warm your heart.
 Every quirk, from his hilariously loud snoring to his almost saintly self-restraint from barking will endear him to you!
-The gentle attitude and docile demeanor of your Bullmastiff around the home will make a wonderful housemate and furry friend, while providing you and your family with a sense of security and protection that few other dog breeds can bring.
+The gentle attitude and docile demeanor of your Bullmastiff around the home will make a wonderful housemate and furry friend.
+This breed also provides you and your family with a sense of security and protection.

 Petland Kansas City has adorable Bullmastiff puppies ready to become the newest member of your family.
 Check out our available puppies page to explore all the dog breeds we currently have at our Overland Park location.